SEO Keyword Research Quick Guide

 Why?

-Because search engines don’t judge you by the size of your marketing budget.
+Search engines don’t judge you by the size of your marketing budget.
 They judge you by the quality of your content.
-Create the best content and you’ll rank the highest.
+Create the best content, and you’ll rank the highest.

 How do you create the best content?

-The answer is actually very simple.
+The answer is very simple.
 The best content is the content that best satisfies search intent.

-Search intent is the why behind every search engine query.
+Search intent is the reason behind every search engine query.
 Why did the person type that keyword or phrase into the search engine?
 Do they want to learn something?
 Are they looking to buy something?
-Or, are they trying to find a specific website?
+Or are they trying to find a specific website?

 Remember, Google’s only goal is to provide users with the most relevant result for their query.